HGARgG-0710/parsers.js/README.md

 Based on the `generateMap`, containing as values functions `(x: any): Source`, and the `.index` of which is applied to `stream.curr()`.

 The final `Source` is obtained via repeated `.concat`.
-The initial source is equal to `prevSource` (note: when there is none, one can use the `Source.empty`)
+The initial source is equal to `prevSource` (note: when there is none, one can use the `Source.empty` property of the constructor-function)

 ### Misc

-Various few little abstractions that may come in handy during parser-building process.
+Various few abstractions that may come in handy during parser-building process.

 ```ts
 function isNumber(x: any): boolean